-The narrow-scope amendments clarify that liabilities are classified as either current or noncurrent, depending on the rights that exist at the end of the reporting period.
-Classification is unaffected by the expectations of the entity or events after the reporting date (e.g., the receipt of a waver or a breach of covenant).
-The amendments also clarify what PAS 1 means when it refers to the 'settlement' of a liability.
+The amendments clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
+Classification is unaffected by the expectations of the entity or events after the reporting date (e.g. the receipt of a waiver or a breach of covenant).
+The amendments also clarify what the standard means when it refers to the "settlement" of a liability.